 This part of the OBS measures public access to information on how the central government raises and spends public resources.
 It assesses the online availability, timeliness, and comprehensiveness of eight key budget documents using 109 equally weighted indicators and scores each country on a scale of 0 to 100.
 A transparency score of 61 or above indicates a country is likely publishing enough material to support informed public debate on the budget.

 Transparency in Dominican Republic compared to others

 Dominican Republic’s ranking: 9 of 120 countries

 How has the transparency score for Dominican Republic changed over time?

 Public availability of budget documents in Dominican Republic

 How comprehensive is the content of the key budget documents that Dominican Republic makes available to the public?

 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-The Dominican Republic’s transparency score of 75 in the 2019 OBS is moderately higher than its score in 2017.
+Dominican Republic’s transparency score of 77 in the OBS 2021 is near its score in 2019.

-The Dominican Republic has a public participation score of 31 (out of 100).
+Dominican Republic has a public participation score of 22 (out of 100).